 "I want to see more homes and fewer hovels, more men and fewer dudes.
-I want to see dudes.
 I want to see more women with moral courage to brave the odium of being old maids rather than the pitiful weakness to be-come loveless wives.
-I want to see more moth-ers who would rather be queens of their homes than the favorites of fashionable circles; women who would rath-er have the love of their husbands than the inso-lent admiration of the whole he-world - women who do not know too who do not know too much at 15 and too little at 50."-Brann, the Iconoclast.
+I want to see more mothers who would rather be ers who would rather be gueens of their homes than the favorites of fashionable circles; women who would rath-er have the love of their husbands than the inso-last administric of the lent admiration of the whole he-world - women who do not know too much at 15 and too little at 50."-Brann, the Iconoclast.

 his humor was of the order of Racine and Moliere.
 He was not content to merely amuse or entertain people.
 He aspired to arouse public sentiment in the interest of certain long-needed reforms.
 He hated sham and defied every form of fraud, hypo-crisy and deceit.
 He made of his humor a whip with which to scourge from the temple of social purity, every intruder there.
-He stood alone in defiance of popular ĥ umbug s and frauds.
-Then, as the blinding flash of lightn i ng, as the rending crash of thunder, Brann struck!
-The struct u r e s of society shook, the towers of hypocrisy tottered, the castles of convention crumbled and above the fiery ruins, above the blackened wreckage, the resplendent figure of Truth stood revealed in The Brann Tragedy took place just opposite my newspaper stand.
-Brann died a few hours later.
-But little did he realize his own glory, his own magic of words, his own thundering, crashing power of expression.
-And al-though he himself is gone, his flaming spirit lives.
+He stood alone in defiance of popular humbugs and frauds.
+Then, as the blinding flash of of society shook, the towers of hypocrisy tottered, the castles of convention crumbled and above the fiery ruins, above the blackened wreckage, the resplendent figure of Truth stood revealed in blinding nakedness.